seanjgildea/SoftwareEngineeringNotes/awsdeveloperassociate.md

 - Beanstalk deployment optimization & Beanstalk with Docker

+# Exam API Commands

+- GetSessionToken: used to call an API where he can submit the MFA code associated with his MFA device
+- AssumeRoleWithWebIdentity: returns a set of temporary security credentials for federated users
+- AssumeRoleWithSAML: returns a set of temporary security credentials for users who have been authenticated via a SAML resp
+- GetFederationToken: Does not support MFA

 # Lambda

 - It was all about the functionality of the service itself.
 Understand execution times, the concept of concurrent executions, and how Lambda can be triggered.